Canada - Global health R&D

 Canada is the eighth-largest funder of R&D for SRH

 Canada is committed to the issue of women's and girls’ health including SRH and maternal, newborn, and child health (MNCH).
-Most of Canada’s funding for HIV/AIDS research comes from the ‘CIHR HIV/AIDS Research Initiative’ under the framework of the ‘Federal Initiative to Address HIV/AIDS in Canada’.
+All of Canada’s funding for HIV/AIDS research comes from the ‘CIHR HIV/AIDS Research Initiative’ under the framework of the ‘Federal Initiative to Address HIV/AIDS in Canada’.
 One of the four priorities of this initiative is to “Contribute to the global effort to reduce the spread of HIV and mitigate the impact of the disease”.
-Other key SRH R&D programs are run through Canada’s International Development Research Centre (IDRC), including through its programs maternal and child health and better sexual and reproductive health and rights (SRHR) for adolescent girls in Senegal.
+Other key SRH R&D programs are run through Canada’s International Development Research Centre (IDRC), including its programs on maternal and child health and better sexual and reproductive health and rights (SRHR) for adolescent girls in Senegal.

 GAC and CIHR jointly lead decision-making on global health R&D

 Responsibility for global health R&D policies and funding lies with Global Affairs Canada (GAC) and CIHR, as well as the IDRC.

 Within CIHR, overall strategic directions are set by the Governing Council.
 The Science Council of CIHR is a management committee that develops and implements CIHR’s work.
 Within the three business portfolios — Research, Knowledge Translation and Ethics (RKTE); External Affairs and Business Development (EABD); and Resource Planning and Management (RPM) — RKTE is responsible for the administration of funding programs, including for global health R&D. CIHR is also guided by a Framework for International Relations and Cooperation (2006).